113ll3/Ibmclouddocscli/plugins/admin/index.md

 <dt>plan_identifier</dt>
 <dd>The name or GUID of the service plan that you want to enable.
 If you enter a non-unique service plan name, for example "Standard" or "Basic," you're prompted to select a service plan.
 To identify a service plan name, select the service category from the home page, then select <b>Add</b> to view the services for that category.
 Click the service name to open the details view, then you can view the names of the service plans that are available for that service.</dd>
 <dt>organization</dt>
-<dd>The name or GUID of the org to to add visibility for.
+<dd>The name or GUID of the org to add visibility for.
 You can enable visibility of the service for more than one organization by entering more organization names or GUIDs in the command.</dd>
 </dl>

 You can also use **`ba espv`** as an alias for the longer **`ba edit-service-plan-visibility`** command name.